ibtisam-12/inboxia-email/README.md

     ↓
 Frontend stores tokens securely in Redux store
     ↓
-Tokens sent to backend for logging
+Tokens sent to backend for email operations
     ↓
 User is redirected to Dashboard
 ```